Early blood pressure change associated with poorer brain health – study

 All participants had blood pressure measured at 36, 43, 53, 60-64, and 69 years old, and blood pressure changes between the readings were calculated.

-The brain scans looked for levels of a key Alzheimer’s protein, amyloid, in the brain, says the study published in The Lancet Neurology journal
+The brain scans looked for levels of a key Alzheimer’s protein, amyloid, in the brain, said the study, published in The Lancet Neurology journal.

 They also assessed the size of the brain – an indicator of brain health – and the presence of blood vessel damage in the brain.